Peter Murphy (musician): Love Hysteria: 1987–1988

-Deep: 1988-1990
+Deep: 1988–1990

 The pinnacle of Murphy's solo popularity in the US came with the release of Deep (1989).
 For this album, Murphy sported hair dyed platinum blonde and returned to the more aggressive alt-rock sound that was a trademark of early Bauhaus.
 The single "Cuts You Up" from Deep held on to the top spot on the Billboard Modern Rock Tracks chart for seven weeks.
-"Cuts You Up" remains Murphy's most popular song to date, which has led many critics to refer to him as a one hit wonder artist.
+"Cuts You Up" remains Murphy's most popular song to date.